-I’ve mentioned Darbi and Roz’s podcast numerous times as an outstanding resource for actors – they’ve also guest posted for us – I’ve been listening to them for a few years now but this was my first time meeting them.
-They are as delightful and charming in the flesh as they are on the show and I’m so happy we finally connected.
+I’ve mentioned Darbi and Roz’s podcast numerous times as an outstanding resource for actors.
+They’ve also guest posted for us – I’ve been listening to them for a few years now but this is my first time meeting them.
+They are as delightful and charming in the flesh as they are on the show and I’m so happy we finally connect.

-The place was packed with a Sunday crowd – we ordered and paid at the counter, then they brought the food out to us.
+The place is packed with a Sunday crowd – we order and pay at the counter, then they bring the food out to us.

-I asked for something that wasn’t on the menu – an egg and tomato sandwich on a whole wheat bagel, which came with a side of extra crispy hash browns (almost like a clump of shoe string fries).
+I ask for something that isn’t on the menu.
+An egg and tomato sandwich on a whole wheat bagel.
+It comes with a side of extra crispy hash browns (almost like a clump of shoe string fries).

-I dipped them all in various condiments – hot sauce, ketchup, and spicy brown mustard.
-Terrific stuff, especially the potatoes, which I finished half of.
-It’s hard to get a decent bagel in Los Angeles so I was happy they allowed me to customize my breakfast.
+I dip them all in various condiments – hot sauce, ketchup, and spicy brown mustard.
+Terrific stuff, especially the potatoes, which I finish half of.
+It’s hard to get a decent bagel in Los Angeles so I am happy they allow me to customize my breakfast.

-…that they gave me a refill of, in a to-go cup – which I thought was sweet until I realized that was their way of saying “Get outa here” since the place was getting ridiculously crowded.
-We took the hint and left.
+…that they gave me a refill of, in a to-go cup.
+Which I think is sweet until I realize that was their way of saying “Get outa here.”
+The place is getting ridiculously crowded.
+We take the hint and leave.

-Roz walked me halfway back up Eighth Avenue and right after we said goodbye I ran into my friend (actually, one of Christy’s best buds) Brad!
+Roz walks me halfway back up Eighth Avenue.
+Right after we say goodbye I run into my friend (actually, one of Christy’s best buds) Brad!
 Such an unexpected treat.
-It was too frosty out to exchange anything more than a hug and a kiss.
-I booked it back to the apartment for the next few hours, watching bad romantic comedies on HBO and reading blogs until my friend Eboni came by for some afternoon tea.
+It is too frosty out to exchange anything more than a hug and a kiss.
+Booking it back to the apartment for the next few hours, watching bad romantic comedies on HBO and reading blogs until my friend Eboni comes by for some afternoon tea.

-Around 5pm I still wasn’t hungry from my brunch so I sucked on a Pomegranate Tootsie Pop and another cup of tea to keep my mouth occupied before dinner.
+Around 5pm I still am not hungry from my brunch so I suck on a Pomegranate Tootsie Pop and another cup of tea to keep my mouth occupied before dinner.

 Can you see the Empire State Building in the background?
 I actually used to work in that epic building.

-We had reservations at 7 to meet our college friend (and fourth actress of the day) Kate at Blossom Restaurant.
-I hailed another cab six blocks down.
+We have reservations at 7 to meet our college friend (and fourth actress of the day) Kate Wetherhead at Blossom Restaurant.
+I hail another cab six blocks down.

-It was very cozy, intimate, and dark in there, which is why all my pictures look like garbage.
+It is very cozy, intimate, and dark in there, which is why all my pictures look like garbage.

-I ordered the Phyllo Roulade (French Lentils and Root Vegetables baked in a phyllo crust, served over carrot-cream sauce with caramelized onions and swiss chard):
+I order the Phyllo Roulade.
+French Lentils and Root Vegetables baked in a phyllo crust, served over carrot-cream sauce with caramelized onions and swiss chard.

-I’m pretty sure that was spinach under there, not chard.
+I’m pretty sure that is spinach under there, not chard.
 No matter.
 Still incredible.
-I parted with one of my Phyllos and shared some bites of the appetizers Kate/Abe had ordered.
+I part with one of my Phyllos and share some bites of the appetizers Kate/Abe order.

-Seitan Skewers in a rich hickory sauce with Jicama Slaw and Parsnip Cappelletti (ravioli stuffed with whipped parsnip and potatoes, finished with shitakes and truffle oil):
+Seitan Skewers in a rich hickory sauce with Jicama Slaw and Parsnip Cappelletti.
+That is ravioli stuffed with whipped parsnip and potatoes, finished with shitakes and truffle oil.

-This was a truly divine experience; perfect for our last vacation dinner.
-My one complaint is I could’ve used some dinner rolls – it was expensive (about $30 a person) for a meal that didn’t come with some bread.
-But it’s still easy to see why they were Time Out New York’s 2009 Reader’s Choice Award for Best Vegetarian-Friendly Restaurant.
+This is a truly divine experience; perfect for our last vacation dinner.
+My one complaint is I could use some dinner rolls.
+It is expensive (about $30 a person) for a meal that doesn’t come with some bread.
+But it’s still easy to see why they are Time Out New York’s 2009 Reader’s Choice Award for Best Vegetarian-Friendly Restaurant.

-The walk back was brutal.
-I didn’t think I would make it – I’m pretty sure I went through temporary insanity as I speed-walked with my hands over my mouth the entire time.
-I’m definitely ready to go back to Los Angeles, where it was close to 80 degrees today.
-But we’ve had a really incredible two weeks – I’ve had a lot of fun sharing my east coast adventures with y’all.
+The walk back is brutal.
+I don’t think I will make it – I’m pretty sure I go through temporary insanity.
+So I speed-walk with my hands over my mouth the entire time.
+I’m definitely ready to go back to Los Angeles, where it is close to 80 degrees today.
+But we’ve had a really incredible two weeks.
+I’ve had a lot of fun sharing my east coast adventures with y’all.
 I’ve spent quality time with family, caught up with a lot of old friends, met a bunch of new ones, and, of course, eaten a lot of supremely delicious meals.